bryborge/cosmos/homelab/README.md

 # 🏠🧪 Homelab

-This is where all the Infrastructure as Code (IaC) for my Homelab lives.
+All the Infrastructure as Code (IaC) for my Homelab lives here.

 ## Overview